mahmoudimus/ac/docs/public/developing/installing-in-ondemand.md

         <span class="aui-icon icon-warning"></span>
         <strong>Important</strong>
     </p>
-    In order to install an add-on into an OnDemand instance, it must be served over TLS.
+    In order to install an add-on into an OnDemand instance, it must be served over HTTPS.
 An add-on _must_ have a [`baseUrl`](../modules/#baseUrl) which starts with `https://`; a baseUrl of the form `http://my-server.com:443/` will not be accepted.
-Additionally, the TLS certificate cannot not be self-signed.
+Additionally, the HTTPS certificate cannot not be self-signed.
 </div>

 To create a listing, you'll need a Marketplace user account that's associated with a vendor.
 You can